At a glance

 Special category data is personal data that needs more protection because it is sensitive.

-In order to lawfully process special category data, you must identify both a lawful basis under Article 6 of the GDPR and a separate condition for processing under Article 9.
+In order to lawfully process special category data, you must identify both a lawful basis under Article 6 of the UK GDPR and a separate condition for processing under Article 9.
 These do not have to be linked.

 Five of these require you to meet additional conditions and safeguards set out in UK law, in Schedule 1 of the DPA 2018.

-You must determine your condition for processing special category data before you begin this processing under the GDPR, and you should document it.
+You must determine your condition for processing special category data before you begin this processing under the UK GDPR, and you should document it.

 In many cases you also need an ‘appropriate policy document’ in place in order to meet a UK Schedule 1 condition for processing in the DPA 2018.